-- act as the Chief Constable's nominated employer representative on the Police Pension Board ensuring regular attendance at board meetings - be the responsible person for Stage One of the Police Pension scheme Internal Dispute Resolution Procedures (IDRP) - be the responsible person for the Stage One of the LGPS Internal Dispute Resolution Procedures - oversee the police pension schemes risk register - ensure the pension grants and contributions are correctly accounted for, reconciled and reported to the Home Office/Local Government Employers Association. - > ensure the Local Government Pension scheme Administering Authority requirements are met.
+- be the responsible person for Stage One of the Police Pension scheme Internal Dispute Resolution Procedures (IDRP) - be the responsible person for the Stage One of the LGPS Internal Dispute Resolution Procedures - > oversee the police pension schemes risk register - ensure the pension grants and contributions are correctly accounted for, reconciled and reported to the Home Office/Local Government Employers Association. - > ensure the Local Government Pension scheme Administering Authority requirements are met.